Many American homeowners have used refinance agreements to

 earned a promotional deal or a fixed rate, your interest

 Therefore, before considering a cash out refinance, talk to

-representatives at your credit card companies about whether
+Representatives at your credit card companies about whenever

 your plans could backfire on you.
 Pay off as much of your

 credit card balances as possible before you cash out so you

 can minimize your debt to income ratio.
 If your credit card

 interest rate increases, use some of that freed-up cash to